European Outdoor Conservation Association: Conservation Grants

 - Extra points will be given for innovative solutions to ‘old’ problems, particularly if they can be transferred to other geographical areas!

-- (unless they are linked with local biodiversity loss / education about conservation etc) are:
+- (unless they are primarily hands on conservation based / linked with local biodiversity loss / education about conservation etc) are:

 - Installation of alternative energy